2023 Most Popular Electrical Engineering Bachelor's Degree Schools in Mississippi

 EE majors at Mississippi State take out an average of $25,227 in student loans while working on their Bachelor's Degree.

 The in-demand bachelor’s degree programs at University of Mississippi helped the school earn the #2 place on this year’s ranking of the most popular electrical engineering schools in Mississippi.
-Ole Miss is a very large public school located in the remote town of University.
+Ole Miss is a very large public school located in the town of University.

 About 16% of the students majoring in EE at the school are women while 84% are male.

 The in-demand bachelor’s degree programs at Jackson State University helped the school earn the #3 place on this year’s ranking of the most popular electrical engineering schools in Mississippi.
-Jackson State is a medium-sized public school located in the city of Jackson.
+Jackson State is a moderately-sized public school located in the city of Jackson.

 Of the 8 students majoring in EE at Jackson State, 63% are male and 38% are female.